NE-Robotics/In-Control/www/docs/OPEN-FILE.md

 ## Downloading from a roboRIO

 Open the preferences window by pressing **cmd/ctrl + comma** or clicking "Help" > "Show Preferences..."
-(Windows/Linux) or "AdvantageScope" > "Preferences..." (macOS).
+(Windows/Linux) or "In Control" > "Preferences..." (macOS).
 Update the "roboRIO Address" and "roboRIO Log Folder".

 > Note: Click "File" > "Use USB roboRIO Address" to temporarily use the IP address "172.22.11.2" for all connections.